Codemaster-AR/arduino-communication/README.md

 * **LED Indicators:** RGB LEDs change color based on the AI's response.
 * **Audible Alarm:** Uses the onboard buzzer for the "ALARM" state.

-Would you like me to help you set up a `secrets.h` file to hide your WiFi and API credentials?